fastly/compute-js-opentelemetry/src/webpack-helpers/README.md

-# Webpack helpers for using OpenTelemetry libraries with Fastly Compute@Edge
+# Webpack helpers for using OpenTelemetry libraries with Fastly Compute

 ## Usage

-Compute@Edge JavaScript applications are
+Compute JavaScript applications are
 [compiled as a web worker using Webpack](https://developer.fastly.com/learning/compute/javascript/#module-bundling) as part of their build process.
-The Compute@Edge starter kit contains a Webpack configuration file that sets reasonable defaults for a starting point application.
+The Compute starter kit contains a Webpack configuration file that sets reasonable defaults for a starting point application.

 In order to use the OpenTelemetry packages that we rely on, additions need to be made to this configuration,